Last Updated on October 23, 2020 by Sagar Aryal

-- Examine the plate after 18 – 24 hours of incubation, observe for zone of inhibition around the disk and measure the zone of inhibition.
+- Examine the plate after 18 – 24 hours of incubation, observe for the zone of inhibition around the disk, and measure the zone of inhibition.

 Result Interpretation of Optochin Susceptibility Test

-Optochin Sensitive: Zone of inhibition is ≥14 mm, around a 6-mm disk, then identify the organism as Streptococcus pneumoniae.
+Optochin Sensitive: The zone of inhibition is ≥14 mm, around a 6-mm disk, then identify the organism as Streptococcus pneumoniae.

 Optochin Resistant: No zone of inhibition around the disk.

-If zone of inhibition is less than 14 mm, further testing (bile solubility or serology) should be done for the identification of other strain of Streptococcus pneumoniae.
+If the zone of inhibition is less than 14 mm, further testing (bile solubility or serology) should be done for the identification of other strains of Streptococcus pneumoniae.